What is CBG? Cannabigerol.

 CBG hasn’t gotten a lot of attention, due to low concentrations, less than 1%, in plants with high THC content.
 That’s because breeding for CBG essentially inhibits a plant’s THC production.
 AND CBG seems to have the ability to level out the heavy aspects of THC.

 Yet it is one of the most abundant compounds in the hemp plant’s early stages of growth.
 Scientists can usually find a significant amount of CBG in its acidic state (aka CBG-A).
 This is especially true for hemp plants versus marijuana.

 It is the mother of THC and CBD.
 Before compounds like THC and CBD can exist, there must first be CBG.

 As the plant matures, CBG-A often transforms into other cannabinoids like CBD-A, THC-A, and CBC-A. So, usually, you’ll only find about 1 percent of actual CBG once you harvest your strain’s buds.

-All cannabinoids in the raw hemp plant are in non-active acidic forms.
+All cannabinoids in the raw hemp plant are in non-active acidic forms(-A).
 It’s only when these compounds are heated through a process known as decarboxylation that they can exert their characteristic physiological effects.

 How much CBG is right for you will depend on many features, including your age, body weight, the conditions you want to treat, and any current medications you may be taking.